mdn/curriculum/curriculum/2-core/2-semantic-html.md

 > **Notes**:
 >
-> - Going back to the argument for semantic HTML (see also [2.2 Good document structure](./2-2-good-document-structure.md)), you should understand why it is important to use the right element for the right job — e.g. use a `<button>` to submit your form, and not a `<div>` programmed to behave like a `<button>`.
-Understand the features programmed into these elements by the browser, by default, and how important they are.
+> - Going back to the argument for semantic HTML (see also [2.2 Good document structure](./2-2-good-document-structure.md)), you should understand why it is important to use the right element for the right job.
+For example, use a `<button>` to submit your form, and not a `<div>` programmed to behave like a `<button>`.
+>
+> - Understand the features programmed into `<button>`s and form elements by the browser by default, and how important they are.
+Examples include keyboard accessibility, focus outlines, and semantic meaning for AT to identify the elements and communicate their meaning.

 - Form states and why they are important — `:focus`, `:readonly`, `:disabled`, etc.